-Ukraine faces the dual challenge of a difficult situation at the front and political uncertainty regarding future support from key allies.
-As CNN reports, Volodymyr Zelenskyi made an unusual statement to Ukrainians this week, hinting at readiness for negotiations with Russia for the first time since the beginning of the conflict.
+Ukraine faces a dual challenge — a difficult situation on the front and political uncertainty about future support from key allies.
+As CNN reports, Volodymyr Zelenskyy made an unusual statement to Ukrainians this week, hinting at a willingness to negotiate with Russia for the first time since the conflict began.

 Political uncertainty in the West

-At the same time, questions are being raised outside the war zone about the willingness of some of Ukraine's key allies to continue their support.
-The United States and Germany, two of the most important countries for Ukrainian defense, are showing signs of changing their policies.
+At the same time, outside the war zone, questions are being raised about the willingness of some of Ukraine’s key allies to continue supporting the country.
+The United States and Germany, two of the most important countries for Ukraine’s defense, are showing signs of changing their policies.

-Former US Ambassador to Ukraine John Herbst noted that Zelensky's change in tone may be a reaction to events in the US.
+Former U.S. Ambassador to Ukraine John Herbst said Zelensky's change in tone could be a reaction to events in the United States.
 In particular, former President Donald Trump nominated J.D.
-Vance, a well-known critic of support for Ukraine, as his vice-presidential candidate.
-This decision raised concerns in Kyiv about a possible change in American policy in the event of Trump's return to power.
+Vance, a prominent critic of support for Ukraine, as his vice presidential candidate.
+The decision raised concerns in Kyiv about a possible change in American policy if Trump returns to power.

 Zelensky hints at negotiations

 In his address to Ukrainians, Zelensky hinted at the possibility of negotiations with Russia.
-This happened for the first time since the beginning of a full-scale war and caused a significant response both within the country and on the international arena.
+This happened for the first time since the start of the full-scale war and caused a significant resonance both within the country and on the international stage.

-This step can be seen as a tactical move aimed at reducing the pressure on the front and buying time to regroup forces.
-At the same time, it can be a signal to Western allies about the need to increase support in order to avoid having to make concessions to the aggressor.
+This move can be seen as a tactical move aimed at reducing pressure on the front and gaining time to regroup forces.
+At the same time, it may be a signal to Western allies that they need to increase support in order to avoid having to make concessions to the aggressor.